Top 10 Cambodian Street Food: A Culinary Adventure

 Instructions

-1. Mix soaked sticky rice, cooked red beans, coconut milk, salt, and optional pandan leaves or palm sugar.
+1. Mix soaked sticky rice, cooked red beans, coconut milk, salt, and optional pandan leaves or palm sugar in a bowl.

-2. Fill bamboo tubes with rice mixture, leaving 1 inch space at the top; seal with banana leaves or foil.
+2. Fill bamboo tubes with the rice mixture, leaving 1 inch of space at the top; seal with banana leaves or foil.

-3. Roast over an open fire or grill, rotating every 15 minutes, for 2 hours until rice is cooked.
+3. Roast over an open fire or grill, rotating every 15 minutes, for 2 hours until rice is cooked and aromatic.

 4. Crack open bamboo and serve warm.
-Optional: Sprinkle with coconut flakes for a tropical twist.
+Optional: Sprinkle with toasted coconut flakes for a tropical twist.

 Cha Houy Teuk: Jelly Dessert

-Cha Houy Teuk is a refreshing jelly dessert made with agar-agar, coconut milk, and sweet syrup, perfect for hot days.
+Cha Houy Teuk is a refreshing jelly dessert made with agar-agar, coconut milk, and sweet syrup, ideal for hot Cambodian days.

 Recipe